LucidTechnics/lucidtechnics.github.com/_posts/projects/0100-01-02-dictation.md

     has a description
     can be viewed or created or changed by a customer service representative

-    An Order Line Item is audited --> this means you want to keep track of changes! belongs to an Order
+    An Order Line Item is audited (lets dictation know to keep track of all changes) belongs to an Order
     has a description
     has a price which is a number